-Our lead product candidate, DSG3-CAART, is a CAAR T cell therapy expressing DSG3 antigen epitopes as the extracellular domain of a chimeric immunoreceptor, and is designed to enable specific cytotoxicity toward B cells with DSG3 autoantibody targeting abilities.
-We believe this strategy has the potential to enable direct elimination of DSG3 autoantibody memory B cells and indirect elimination of DSG3-specific short-lived plasma cells that produce the pathogenic autoantibodies.
+Our lead product candidate for the CAART strategy, DSG3-CAART, is a CAAR T cell therapy expressing DSG3 as the extracellular domain of a chimeric immunoreceptor, and is designed to enable specific cytotoxicity toward B cells autoreactive to DSG3.
+We believe this strategy has the potential to directly eliminate the disease-causing cells in mPV, which may lead to lasting clinical remission without damage to the healthy immune system.

 PV is a potentially fatal, chronic autoimmune disease characterized by acantholysis, which is the loss of adhesion between cells of the skin or mucous membranes.
 Desmosomes are a collection of proteins that provide the structure for epithelial cells to connect with each other.
 PV results when specific pathogenic autoantibodies disrupt desmosomes by targeting DSG3 and/or DSG1, which are proteins that are part of the desmosomes.
 These autoantibodies cause the upper layer of the epidermis to split away from its base resulting in characteristic erosions and blisters.
 Widespread damage to the skin and mucous membranes increases susceptibility to life-threatening systemic infections.
-PV has two major subtypes:
+PV has two major subtypes: (1) mPV, which is caused by DSG3 autoantibodies and affects the mucous membranes; and (2) mcPV, which is caused by DSG3 and DSG1 autoantibodies, affecting both the mucous membranes and the skin.
+PV affects 11,000-19,000 prevalent patients in the United States, of which approximately 25% have mPV and 75% have mcPV.